pmareke/ruby_and_rails_journey/ruby/NOTES.md

 - They are ordered, integer-indexed collections of any object.
 - Array indexing starts at 0.
 - A negative index is assumed to be relative to the end of the array.
+- Elements can be accessed using indexes or `.at`.
 - Elements can be accessed or changed using indexes.
 - To query an array about the number of elements it contains, use `length`, `count` or `size`.
 - Items can be added to the end of an array by using either `.push` or `<<`.
 - Items can be removed from an array by using `.pop`.
+- Items can be join from an array by using `.join("")`.
+- We can check the existence of an item inside the array with `.include?`.
+- The `sort` method returns a new array with the elements sorted in ascending order.
+- The `sort` method returns a new array with the elements in reverse order.

 ## Enumeration